nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Locating beneficiaries by name: `find`

-Finds beneficiaries whose names contain any of the given keywords.
+Finds beneficiaries whose names or address contain any of the given keywords.

 Format: `find KEYWORD [MORE_KEYWORDS]`